-- Upon request, student/parent must be given an opportunity to discuss reasons with principal. - If student denies the charges, student/parent must be given explanation of basis for removal and an opportunity to present his/her version. - Principal must decide, by the close of business on the day following the opportunity to be heard by the principal, whether the discipline will be set aside.
-Principal may only set aside discipline if: - The charges against the student are not supported by substantial evidence. - The student's removal is in violation of law. - The conduct warrants suspension and suspension will be imposed.
+- of reasons for removal.
+Upon request, student/parent must be given an opportunity to discuss reasons with principal. - If student denies the charges, student/parent must be given explanation of basis for removal and an opportunity to present his/her version. - Principal must decide, by the close of business on the day following the opportunity to be heard by the principal, whether the discipline will be set aside.
+Principal may only set aside discipline if: - The charges against the student are not supported by substantial evidence. - 2.
+The student's removal is in violation of law. - 3.
+The conduct warrants suspension and suspension will be imposed.